AQtar-004/ReadMe/README.md

 </p>

 ## 🏰 Fun Fact
-💬 *"By day, I build and automate cloud infrastructure ☁️, by night, I strategize my next esports victory! 🎮🔥"*
+💬 *"By day, I build and automate cloud infrastructure ☁️, by night,"I explore the depths of history and dive into strategic esports battles!" 🎮🔥"*